jwaycube/tutorials/golang/README.md

 ## Go Rune is Different from Go Byte
 Chinese Characters can be multiple bytes but it is considered 1 rune.

+## Building Packages
+`go build .` this creates a local file which can be run. (very similar to install, but the build result is within the directory)

+## Installing Packages
+`go install example/user/hello` builds an executable binary and then installs it as `$GOBIN/go/bin/hello`.
+If GOBIN is set, it will be installed there, else it goes into GOPATH.

+This is useful for creating terminal commands.

 ## Next Steps

 https://go.dev/doc/code